Psy from the Psycho World!

-Psy from the Psycho World! is the debut album by South Korean singer Psy.
+PSY from the PSYcho World! is the debut album by South Korean singer Psy.
 The album was released on January 19, 2001.
-The album contains 19 songs.
+The album contains 19 songs and was later released worldwide through iTunes.
 Track 11 "I Love Sex" is a re-make of Lee Jung-hyun's song "I Love X", featured on her debut album Let's Go to My Star.
-The album was also released worldwide through iTunes.
+Commercially, the album had sold nearly 124,000 copies by the end of 2001 and was the 75th best-selling album of the year in South Korea.

 Release and controversy

 The full-length debut album is of the rap genre with songs such as "I Love Sex" that include candid lyrics.
 The title of the album refers to his stage name, a derivative of "psycho", and the album was made just after he attended Berklee College of Music and had returned to South Korea.
 On his choice of music, he listed rappers Eminem, 2Pac, Jay Z, and Dr. Dre as his musical influences.
 He said, "When I was a kid I was just a noisy boy, and I preferred to be in front of people when I was young all the time," and "At that time I was not a good singer; still I'm not a good singer.
 So when I see the rappers (I thought), 'Oh, talk can be music?
 Wow.
 That's for me."